qornanali/faq-bot/docs/en/how-to-use.md

 ### Running server on local

-Open terminal/command-line at project directory then run the following :
+Open terminal/command-line at project directory then run the following:

 ```console
 $ bin/rails s